Salimer/ToDoList-Flutter/README.md

 - Clone this repo as described in the setup section.
 - Make modifications as preferred

 ### Prerequisites

-In order to run this project you need: To clone or fork and run it in a browser
+In order to run this project you need: Flutter SDK installed on your machine

 ### Setup